DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **README for Project Context:** While not explicitly asked for this step, a well-written `README.md` *within* the "One-Page Website" folder itself (describing that specific project) would be a good practice for larger, independent projects, providing immediate context for anyone viewing the repository.

 ---

+## SECTION 6: CSS FUNDAMENTALS AND ASSOCIATED TOOLS

+### Course Step Number: 271
+### Date Researched: 2025-07-22

+##### Key Concepts / Summary
+* This entry marks the commencement of a new major section in the course curriculum: "SECTION 6: CSS FUNDAMENTALS AND ASSOCIATED TOOLS".
+Subsequent steps will delve into the specific concepts and practical applications within this domain.

+##### Independent Research / Notable Discoveries
+* N/A

+##### Personal Reflections
+* N/A

+---